Out of programme (OOP)

 What is out of programme?

-A doctor in training takes time out of their approved programme is said to be out of programme.
+When a doctor in training takes time out of their approved programme, this is called out of programme (OOP).

 Types of out of programme

 This is to pursue other interests or deal with a period of ill health.